-low risk of safety hazards (and therefore soil stockpiles can be left in place on these sites) if they meet both of the following:
+Sites can be considered to have a low risk of safety hazards (and therefore soil stockpiles can be left in place on these sites) if they meet both of the following:

 - Sites with an access road that is blocked by an access deterrent which may include (but is not limited to):

-- Large trees and/or shrubs.
+- large trees and/or shrubs,

-- Boulders.
+- o boulders, and

-- Large soil mounds.
+- large soil mounds.

 - Sites that are not currently within a grazing lease.

-- The soil stockpile is stable:
+- 4. The soil stockpile is stable:

+- not slumping, and

-- o Not slumping.
+- non-erosive.

-- o Non-erosive.
+- 5. Either

-o a) the soil stockpile is comparable to surrounding off-site areas with similar micro- or meso-contour, such as natural analogs to soil stockpiles including ridges, eskers and hummocky terrain.
-When considering the contour of surrounding off-site areas, a large enough area must be assessed to make this determination.
+- The soil stockpile is comparable to surrounding off-site areas with similar micro- or meso-contour, such as natural analogs to soil stockpiles including ridges, eskers and hummocky terrain.
+When

+considering the contour of surrounding off-site areas, a large enough area must be assessed to make this determination.
 The assessment area should not be limited solely to areas directly adjacent to the site; representative areas up to 10 km away from the site could be considered.
 If the size and depth of any observed natural analogs are comparable to the size and depth of the soil stockpile on-site, this can be used as a justification for leaving soil stockpiles in place.
 Photographs and documentation of the dimensions and location of observed natural analogs should be included in the justification submitted to the AER (as discussed in Section 4).

-- o b) the soil stockpile is not impacting drainage or hydrology for the site as a whole or off-site. - The soil stockpile is not influencing operability of the site for current, future and potential land uses (or overlapping tenure holders). - Forestry: Soil stockpiles should not impede the operability of commercial forestry equipment.
+- The soil stockpile is not impacting drainage or hydrology for the site as a whole or off-site. - 6.
+The soil stockpile is not influencing operability of the site for current, future, and potential land uses (or overlapping tenure holders). - Forestry: Soil stockpiles should not impede the operability of commercial forestry equipment.
 Operability of commercial forestry equipment is often most limited by steep slopes; stability of machinery is reduced on slopes >35% and the risk level is considered high on slopes >50% (BC Forest Safety Council, 2011).
 In forested areas, slopes of the soil stockpile should be <33% (<3:1). - Agriculture: If the site is in the White Area, there is potential for the site to be used for agriculture in the future.
 Soil stockpiles should not have micro- or meso-contours that would prevent the use of cultivation equipment if the site is in the White Area.